epifaniarango/popgen_with_epi/README.md

 ```

 ### 2.2 Running the program
-I ran it on our server, it took around 24h per chr with 10 cores.
-If you change some of the options, it would take less.
-Everything that you need to know to get the programm in your computer is here (https://github.com/indraniel/rfmix).
+I ran it on our server, which took around 24h per chromosome with 10 cores.
+If you change some of the options, it will take less.
+Everything you need to know to get the program on your computer is here (https://github.com/indraniel/rfmix).
 You need to run it from the folder where the programme is.

 ```
 cd /your_path/RFMix_v1.5.4